jamz903/snatch/README.md

 He was also involved in the logical aspect of the upvoting system, and helped to debug issues regarding the sorting of menu items by their number of upvotes.

 Lastly, he also implemented both the ordering activity and receipt activity to display to users what they have in their cart and the food items they have bought respectively.
-In the event that the user's cart is empty, it would display an empty card page.
+In the event that the user's cart is empty, it would display an empty cart page.

 **- Rhys**\
 Rhys played a major part in implemeting the Firebase.
 Whilst Jamie and Justin were doing the initial recycler view at the start of the project, Rhys did numerous research on trying to implement Firebase to our application.
 He spent time setting up and ensuring that there was a connection between the Realtime Database in Firebase to our application.
 This was crucial to our application so that we are able to make use of both the login system and the upvote system.